neuroergoISAE/FlickersOnTop/README.md

 + You do the same thing at line 111 in file Cplay.cs

 + In order to run FLickering Image, just sample change flixibleSin function to ImageFlicker in Program.cs file
+Attention: you have to coppy sample.bmp file in FlickersOnTop folder and paste in in bin/debug folder.
 + Finally, change Startup project to VisualSimuli and run program.

 All files are coded in C# and runing in VisualStudio